 Esperanza had assumed the key to her secret ingredient was her built-up passion, or whatever it was that kept her eyes green.
 Whether it was that her eyes were now black or that she had a satisfying lover, she now knew she could not offer her overpriced chocolates with a money-back guarantee.
 She now had to make a living as a regular baker.
 She didn’t mind it.
 It was a fair trade for finally being happy.

-The shelves in her shop were now filled with conchas, niño envuelto, pan fino, pata de mula, orejas, quequitos, pan picón, bisquetes, and, of course, chocolate croissants.
+She stocked the shelves of her shop with conchas, niño envuelto, pan fino, pata de mula, orejas, quequitos, pan picón, bisquetes, and, of course, chocolate croissants.
 She made a good living and was happy in her new life.

 One of Pierre’s tasks, one that Doña Luz prophesied, was to turn the bedroom with the ocean view into a nursery.
 Several miracles happened on the night their bedroom illuminated the town.
 One of them was the conception of Pierre and Esperanza’s first child.

-When the announcement was made, “It’s a girl!” the crowd erupted in cheers and the first of many bands began to play.
+When Pierre announced, “It’s a girl!” the crowd erupted in cheers, and the first of many bands began to play.

 The delivery was flawless.
 The couple held each other’s hand and smiled with tears of joy in their eyes as the midwife cut the umbilical cord and bathed the newborn baby girl.
 Neither of them could believe that all those years of turmoil could have come to such a happy ending.
 But, as the attendant swaddled the unnamed baby, she couldn’t help but notice something peculiar.
 Curious, she looked at Esperanza and then at Pierre.
 Pierre and Esperanza looked at each other and then back at the midwife, losing their smiles and wondering what was wrong.

 Finally, the midwife spoke unable to contain her concern.
 “Señora?
 Señor?” she said.
-“Disculpe, pero—who in your family has green eyes?”
+“Excuse me, but does anyone in your family have green eyes?”